BetterIP/to-discord-gif/README.md

 # This is a short shell script to convert an image or a video to a Discord compatible GIF.
 Credit goes to https://github.com/NovaFurr/ffmpeg-gif-converter

+The dependencies for this are `ffmpeg` and a shell.
+Designed to work under *nix.

-## The project is licensed under WTFPL.
+The project is licensed under WTFPL.
 See LICENSE.txt for more.
+To install, type 'sudo make install', to uninstall, 'sudo make uninstall'.